jhollinger/occams-record/README.md

 **Performance**

-* 3x-5x faster than ActiveRecord queries.
+* 3x-5x faster than ActiveRecord queries, *minimum*.
 * Uses 1/3 the memory of ActiveRecord query results.
 * Eliminates the N+1 query problem.